jbinto/ansible-ubuntu-rails-server/README.md

 ## Things that still need fixing

+* `ag BUG; ag NOTE`
 * Security: 5minbootstrap
-* Security: Get rid of vagrant user
-* Security: Analyze exactly why we need NOPASSWD.
-Capistrano symlink stuff maybe can be done in Ansible, and if cap needs sudo, could restrict it to particular commands.
-* Restart nginx automagically after deploys?
-Still have to ssh in and do it manually.
-Not sure why.
 * Asset precompilation using official capistrano method - this happens on remote server?
-* Deploy user still might still be hardcoded some places - try renaming it
-* Provision to DigitalOcean!
-* `ag BUG; ag NOTE`
-* Shouldn't have to SSH in to set postgres password in database.yml.
-* Only update the apt cache once every N. (60 minutes?
-24 hours?
-What if we need to force it? -- easy, use a update_apt_cache handler on all things that need it, e.g. added repos)
 * Create a Vagrant Cloud box with some or all of the Ansible steps already completed.
 * The stages are a little muddy.
 The current example targets only `RAILS_ENV=production`, regardless of whether it's Vagrant (dev) or DigitalOcean (could be staging, could be prod).
 Can easily edit the role as needed, but need to devise a better overall strategy.

+## Fixed issues / answered questions

+* ~~Security: Get rid of vagrant user~~ **UPDATE:** This isn't necessary.
+I'm only ever running `vagrant` on my local machine, and that user is truly necessary for plumbing.
+We'll never pacakge the Vagrant image and deploy it to the cloud.
+We can assume a clean base (e.g. DigitalOcean).
+* ~~Security: Analyze exactly why we need NOPASSWD.
+Capistrano symlink stuff maybe can be done in Ansible, and if cap needs sudo, could restrict it to particular commands.~~ **UPDATE:** Fixed this by moving the symlinking, nginx stuff to Ansible, which is better suited for that anyway.
+Now, cap should be fine without sudo.
+* ~~Restart nginx automagically after deploys?
+Still have to ssh in and do it manually.
+Not sure why.~~ **UPDATE:** Fixed.
+* ~~Deploy user still might still be hardcoded some places - try renaming it~~ **done**
+* ~~Provision to DigitalOcean!~~ **done**
+* ~~Shouldn't have to SSH in to set postgres password in database.yml.~~ **done**
+* ~~Only update the apt cache once every N. (60 minutes?
+24 hours?
+What if we need to force it? -- easy, use a update_apt_cache handler on all things that need it, e.g. added repos)~~ **done**

 ## Sources / references